venkateshsoftnet/FotoQuest.WebApi/README.md

 # What else can be done to improve code quality
 - Authentication and authorisation can be implemented
+- Logging can be enabled for all the layers
 - Files can be stored in the cloud storage (AWS S3, Azure blob)
 - Add UI validations
 - More negative unit tests and improve code coverage